 Q: Does my child need to choose between Lacrosse and Baseball/Soccer?

 A: At these ages Lacrosse only overlaps the first few weeks of baseball practice and happens at the same time as Soccer.
-3/4 and 5/6 games are on Sundays to there would be no conflicts on game days.
+3/4 and 5/6 games are on Sundays so there would be no conflicts on game days.
 WJYAA will do everything it can to work around practice schedules to allow kids to participate.
 If your young athlete is interested in Middle School lacrosse, they can still play a school sport.
 OSHAA dictates that you can't play a club sport while participating for a school team IN THE SAME SPORT.
 WJYAA Rider Middle School lacrosse is considered a club team, but in no way negates the ability to participate in school sports.

 Q: Where would we play?

-A: for 3rd/4th and 5th/6th grade we’ll be a member of HYLA (Hilliard).
-We’ll have home games at Converse Park on the Lacrosse (football) field and away games would more than likely be at Jonathon Alder and Hilliard.
-Possibly Grove City and Madison Plains as well.
+A: for 3rd/4th and 5th/6th grade we’ll be a member of COYLL (Central Ohio Youth Lacrosse League).
+We’ll have home games at Converse Park on the Lacrosse (football) field and also at Garrette Park.
 Pee-wee’s will play in a self-contained 5 on 5 league designed to teach them the basics of lacrosse in a safe environment.

 Q: Can girls play?